Code-Institute-Submissions/lotus-yoga-ms1/README.md

 - footer it moves up depending on the responsiveness
 - contact form adjust alignments with the adress information
 - the menu bar is hidden on the left side on different devices
+- main invitation heading on the HOME page needs to be centered and responsive

 ## Teachnologies used